KurtStam/rpi-java-docker/ReadMe.md

 You should use either **JAR** or **MAIN** variables, not both at the same time.

 ### Building the docker container locally

-We have a Docker Index trusted build setup to automatically rebuild the fabric8/hawtio container whenever the [Dockerfile](https://github.com/fabric8io/java-docker/blob/master/Dockerfile) is updated, so you shouldn't have to rebuild it locally.
-But if you want to, here's now to do it...

 Once you have [installed docker](https://www.docker.io/gettingstarted/#h_installation) you should be able to create the containers via the following: